Charilaos1995/ITC-4214-Internet-Programming_Coursework/README.md

 7. Use the Contact page to send a message to the creator of the website.

 ## Credits
-This project was created by Charismatic Charis
+This project was created by Charismatic Charis (aka.
+Charilaos Giannopoulos)

-## License
-This project is licensed under the [MIT License](LICENSE).